jrodriguezortega/cs336_A1/README.md

 # CS336 Spring 2025 Assignment 1: Basics

+Assigment 1 of my own implementation and learning during the course CS336 from Stanford University.

 For a full description of the assignment, see the assignment handout at [cs336_spring2025_assignment1_basics.pdf](./cs336_spring2025_assignment1_basics.pdf)